 As the monsoon season begins and the temperature starts to drop, the rain is pouring an instant craving for something warm and sweet begins.
-In times like those Semolina (Suji/Sooji) halwa is one dish you need to know.
+In times like that Semolina (Suji/Sooji) halwa is one dish you need to know.

 Besides being a dessert, it can be served as a festive dessert, or even a breakfast delicacy with puris.
 The tricky thing here is the ratio of